igvteam/igv.js/docs/api.md

-##Track API##
+###Track API###
-Specific track types have an API that controls both the style of rendering used to present features and how - if desired - features are filtered out of a presentation.
+Some track types have an API that controls both the style of rendering used to present features and how - if desired - features are filtered out of a presentation.

+####Alignment Shading####
+Here we set alignment rendering color based on the strand.
+Using `"none"` sets the color to the current `alignmentColor` setting for the track.

+	var bamTrack = new igv.BAMTrack(config);
+	bamTrack.alignmentShading = "strand";

+####Alignment Row Sorting####
+Alignment rows can be sorted by nucleotide, start location, or strand using the strings `"NUCLEOTIDE"`, `"START"` or `"STRAND"` respectively.
+Here we sort by nucleotide.

+	var bamTrack = new igv.BAMTrack(config);
+	bamTrack.sortOption = { sort: "NUCLEOTIDE" };

+Sort is performed with the `sortAlignmentRows(genomicLocation, sortOption, continuation)` function.

+	bamTrack.sortAlignmentRows(genomicLocation, bamTrack.sortOption, continuation);

 #Browser Control API#